rust-lang/wg-async/src/vision/status_quo/carrie_tries_a_socket_sink.md

 }
 ```

-This is necessary because both sides of the stream are stateful Iterables, if they're kept as one, the lock on the receiver couldn't be released within the loop.
-He's seen this pattern used in other projects in the Rust community, but is frustrated to find that the Sink trait wasn't implemented in the WebSockets middleware library he's using.
+This is necessary because both sides of the stream are stateful iterators, and if they're kept as one, the lock on the receiver can't be released within the loop.
+He's seen this pattern used in other projects in the Rust community, but is frustrated to find that the `Sink` trait wasn't implemented in the WebSockets middleware library he's using.

 Alan also tries creating a sort of poller worker thread using an intermediary messaging channel, but he has trouble reasoning about the code and wasn't able to get it to compile: